 The Doctoral Diversity Fellowships in Science, Technology, Engineering and Mathematics is awarded to academically exceptional students who have been admitted to SUNY’s doctoral degree granting institutions and will commence their graduate studies in STEM fields.
 The President of the National Academy of Engineering explained that the nation’s economic leadership and national security would likely decline if universities fail to increase the participation of minorities in STEM fields.
 As one of the nation’s largest public universities in one of the most demographically diverse states in the union, SUNY has a particular interest in developing creative approaches to expand diversity in its science and engineering doctoral programs.

 The Exploration in Diversity and Academic Excellence initiative provides SUNY’s state-operated universities and colleges with support for innovative approaches that illuminate and strengthen the intersections between diversity and academic excellence.
-Projects eligible for funding include, but are not limited to, those that involve improving the campus climate, improving access and success for students, course development and pedagogical innovations, conferences and symposia, film and speakers series, recruitment and retention of diverse faculty, campus-community dialogues, campus surveys that can be used to further any of the above, and other comparable programs.
+Projects eligible for funding include, but are not limited to, those that involve improving the campus climate, improving access and success for students, course development and pedagogical innovations, conferences and symposia, film and speakers series, recruitment and retention of diverse faculty, faculty research, campus-community dialogues, campus surveys that can be used to further any of the above, and other comparable programs.

 The SUNY Strategic Plan through its Seamless Education Pipeline emphasizes the need to create seamless transfer opportunities for the students from the community colleges to four-year institutions.
 A model for this seamless transfer exists in the Baccalaureate and Beyond Community College Mentoring Program established at Purchase College.
 The SUNY Provost’s Office and the SUNY Office of Diversity, Equity and Inclusion (ODEI) has sought to replicate some of the Purchase College ideas for seamless transfer throughout the SUNY System.
 Called the SUNY Replication Project, it is headed up by the founder of the Purchase Program, Dr. Joseph Skrivanek.
 Dr. Skrivanek is Professor of Chemistry and Biochemistry at Purchase and is coordinating the replication efforts through the SUNY ODEI.